coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 * Amount of requests dispatched.
 * how long are those requests taking

+It is ideal that these two metrics are measured outside of the application, e.g. openshift router, AWS ELB, etc,  but it is mandatory that at least the amount of requets dispatched come from outside as we need to be able to measure when the application is returning HTTP 5xx because it is not working.
+In that case we would not be able to get any metric from it.

-The `SLIRecordingRules` section of the performance schema defines these base recording rules for the different handlers of our `yak-shaver` component.
+The `SLIRecordingRules` section of the performance schema defines these base recording rules for the different APIs of our `yak-shaver` component.

-* The `http_metric_handler_requests_total` metric will give us request and errors ratio rates.
+* The `haproxy_server_http_responses_total` metric will give us request and errors ratio rates.
 It is necessary that it is a metric that has HTTP status codes.
 * The `http_request_duration_seconds_bucket` will be used to measure latencies.
 It is convenient that it supports HTTP status codes as we will have more control over what we measure.

+Those two metrics are generic.
+There's nothing in their names that is specific neither to the `yolo` service nor the `yak-shaver` component.
+In order to select the values from our service, we will have to specify the appropriate [selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors)

-Our example defines 4 base SLI recording rules using the above metrics for our two handlers.
+Our example defines 4 base SLI recording rules using the above metrics for our two APIs.
 The generated recording rules only show the `5m` range to keep things short, but we will generate rates for `5m, 30m, 1h, 2h, 6h, 1d` ranges

 Names MUST be unique.